strapi/strapi-docs/files/configuration.md

   Never use `drop` or `alter` with a production dataset.
   Additionally, on large databases `alter` may take a long time to complete at startup.
   This may cause the start process to appear to hang.
-- In SQLite you can choose your instance type.
-Specify whether to store the database on `disk` or in `memory`.
-- Set the `debug` key to `true` to output SQL queries from SQLite.

 ## Security